microsoftgraph/entra-powershell/module/docs/entra-powershell-beta/Microsoft.Graph.Entra.Beta/Get-EntraBetaServicePrincipalAppRoleAssignedTo.md

 ---
-title: Get-EntraBetaServiceAppRoleAssignedTo
+title: Get-EntraBetaServicePrincipalAppRoleAssignedTo
-description: This article provides details on the Get-EntraBetaServiceAppRoleAssignedTo command.
+description: This article provides details on the Get-EntraBetaServicePrincipalAppRoleAssignedTo command.

 ms.topic: reference